luzai/server/readme.md

   - windows system can try:
     - cygwin and install openssh-client
     - linux subsystem and install openssh-client
-    - [Potentially work] some gui manipulations in putty, I do not find the way.
+    - [Potentially work] some gui manipulations in putty, I fail to find the way.
 Tell me if you are familiar with putty.
+  - ubuntu: `sudo apt-get install openssh-client`

 ### Forward Dynamic Port